KumudithaBandara/PyDictXML/README.md

 Summary
 =======

-Dict2XML is a high-performance Python library designed to seamlessly replace dicttoxml, offering users an improved experience in XML string generation.
-With Dict2XML, users can effortlessly transition from dicttoxml without any code-level changes, benefiting from enhanced performance and efficiency.
+PyDictXML is a high-performance Python library designed to seamlessly replace dicttoxml, offering users an improved experience in XML string generation.
+With PyDictXML, users can effortlessly transition from dicttoxml without any code-level changes, benefiting from enhanced performance and efficiency.

 Details
 =======